A tree removal permit is required to remove a street tree in San Francisco. Any tree in the public right-of-way is considered a street tree.

 If the removal is related to new construction, include site plans accurately showing tree locations as well as your building permit number.

-If the Department recommends tree removal, a notice will be posted on the tree for 30 days.
+If we recommend tree removal, a notice will be posted on the tree for 30 days.
 If objections to the removal are received, a public hearing will be scheduled.
-If the Department denies the removal, the applicant may request a public hearing.
+If we deny removal, the applicant may request a public hearing.
 After the hearing, a hearing officer will make a recommendation to the Public Works Director, who will issue a final decision.
 The Director's decision may be appealable to the Board of Appeals.

 Use a licensed and insured arborist or other contractor for any tree work.